b13/b_dropdown/README.md

 setLabel(string: label) | string | Sets the text that will be displayed as option and returns it. setValue(string: value) | string | Sets the value of the option and returns it. isDisabled(refresh) | boolean | Returns true if the option is disabled.
 The value will only be updated if the functions of the Option or the Dropdown are used to enable or disable the option.
-In other cases use the refresh attribute to force an update of the value.
+In other cases use the refresh attribute to force an update of the value. isSelected() | boolean | Return true if the option is selected.
+Otherwise false.